amoffat/supertag/docs/_sources/usage/linking.rst.txt

 The :term:`tagpath` is then considered relative to that collection.
 If you wish to specify a collection other than the default collection, specify the tagpath as an absolute path.

-Also, the tags do not have to exist, unlike other methods.
+Also, the tags do not have to exist.
 If Supertag sees that a tag doesn't exist, it will create it for you as part of the linking process.

-``ln``
+ln
 ******

 Linking a file with ``ln`` is straightforward and works as expected: